Earning Links is the Way to Go!

 Social media is a powerful distribution tool so use it to your advantage.
 Share the links to your blogs, articles or tools across your social channels.
 Make sure to give the content you post some thought as well, to prompt people to click your links and go to your site to read the full blog.
 You’ll want to write something catchy that gives a brief overview of what the viewer will see once they click the link.
 Ask your employees, co-workers or friends (nicely, of course) to share your links as well as to help generate more reach for your content.

 While link building strategies come and go, natural links will likely never go out of style.
-Create content with your audience in mind, content that you yourself would go out of your way to share, and you can’t go wrong.
+Use these tips to create content with your audience in mind, content that you yourself would go out of your way to share, and you can’t go wrong.
 Natural link building is the worry-free way to boost your rankings, in a way that both the search engines and your audience will thank you.
 If you have any questions regarding link penalties, how to build links organically, or how to create the type of content that results in earning valuable links, contact your SEO Agency or reach out to Titan Growth for a complimentary evaluation.

 Submitted by Erica Machin, Titan Growth